 *It is recommended that you obtain a copy of your transcripts before requesting them to be sent to the CAS so that you can review them for accuracy, however the official transcript must come from the Registrar.

 LETTERS OF RECOMMENDATION

-Most law schools require at least 2 letters of recommendation and some allow you to send up to four (it is suggested that you obtain at least 3).
+Most law schools require at least 2 letters of recommendation and some allow you to send up to 4 (it is suggested that you obtain at least 3).
 It is strongly recommended that you have two faculty recommendation letters.
-You can seek other recommendation letters from TAs, supervisors or professional mentors as well.
+You can seek other recommendation letters from supervisors or professional mentors as well.

 The Letter of Recommendation Form must accompany each letter of recommendation you submit.
 You will need to either have an email sent to your recommenders from the CAS with the LSAC Letter of Recommendation Form, or print off the completed Letter of Recommendation Form and give it to your recommenders so they can mail it with their letter.
 Letters and the Recommendation Form should be returned directly to LSAC.

 Many law schools require or allow for a resume.
 You should take your law school resume seriously, as if you were applying to a job.
 Your resume should include your education, internships, jobs, extracurricular activities, volunteer work, leadership roles, honors, etc. Your resume should not include anything about high school and it is recommended to stay away from including skills or interests unless they are difficult skills to obtain or unique interests.
-For example, foreign language experience is a great skill to include but understanding Microsoft Word/Excel/PowerPoint should not be included as it is expected you have that familiarity.
+For example, foreign language experience is a great skill to include but understanding Microsoft Office should not be included as it is expected you have that familiarity.

 The personal statement is a major component of your application and in many instances can be the deciding factor as to your admittance.
 Interviews are not typically part of the law school application process so that means your personal statement is your interview.
 It is an opportunity to share information about yourself that the Admissions Committee could not ascertain from your other application materials.
 A personal statement should be just that, “personal.”